Hypertrophy training: building muscle and increasing

 - Why

 - Hypertrophy demands incremental overload.
+I learned that the hard way.
 Without a record, you'll default to the same weights session after session.
 Most lifters stall because they think they're trying hard, but the numbers stay flat.
+My own logbook proved it: I'd been stuck on 185-pound squats for three months because I never wrote down what I actually did.

 - Fix